Denny Samko: Hradec Králové

 Samko was raised in FK Náchod, but at the age of nine, he transferred to FC Hradec Králové.
 In the 2017–18 season, he worked his way up to the senior category, where he initially played for the junior team in the local league, and later also played for the youth team or reserve.

 He made his league debut for the "A" team of Hradec Králové on 11 June 2020, in a match against FK Viktoria Žižkov, coming on as a substitute in the 80th minute for of Adam Vlkanova.
 Samko scored his first league goal for the senior team on 18 June 2020 against Zbrojovka Brno.
 He scored for the second time for Hradec Králové in the 2020–21 season in a match against Ústí nad Labem (5–1 win) in the eighth round, when he increased the lead to 4–0 in the 76th minute.

 MFK Karviná

 Samko's performances in Varnsdorf impressed Karviná, which resulted in a transfer to the club in July 2024.
-He scored his first goal for the club in August against FK Teplice, when he made it 0–3 for the guests in the 74th minute of the 6th round of the Czech First League.
+He scored his first goal for the club in August against FK Teplice, when he made it 3–0 for the guests in the 74th minute of the 6th round of the Czech First League.

-He waited almost a year until his next goal contribution, scoring and assisting a goal in a 3:2 loss against Sparta Prague.
+He waited almost a year until his next goal contribution, scoring and assisting a goal in a 3–2 loss against Sparta Prague.

+In the 2025–26 season, Samko was praised for his form, contributing seven goals and assists in 12 matches.